Where to See Local Standup Comedy in Seattle

 So, what you’ll see on any given night is a combination of raw-but-funny beginners, raw-but-interesting beginners, new-ish comics who are ready for the next step, established comics trying out new material, and a substantial set from a local headliner.
 And fun fact: All of the hosts from the rest of the shows on this list have performed at The Comedy Nest at one time or another—and often still drop in!
 It’s a fantastic cross-section of Seattle’s standup comedy community, and it’s only $5.
 Less than a single egg these days.

-Monthly • Third Wednesdays at Here-After in Belltown
+Monthly • Third Wednesdays at The Crocodile in Belltown

 View this post on Instagram